Charrisse Jackson Jordan Apology: Gizelle Bryant’s Apology Was Not Sincere Says ‘RHOP’ Star

 “Being that Gizelle is Queen of not taking ownership of her actions, I honestly didn’t find her apology as sincere.
 In my heart I feel that she has a clinical form of narcissism.
 She can’t see outside of herself.
 Unfortunately, she doesn’t care who she hurts in the process because she is so desperate for attention.
 I find people like Gizelle quite sad and I truly feel sorry for her.
 Note to self….add Gizelle to prayer list,” Charrisse explains in her Bravo blog for The Real Housewives of Potomac.

 During the heat of the moment, Charrisse Jackson Jordan called Gizelle a name, hinting that she was just like Monica Lewinsky.
-In the moment, it may have been funny but Jackson Jordan regrets saying it now.
+At the moment, it may have been funny, but Jackson Jordan regrets saying it now.
 While she may feel that way about Gizelle, it wasn’t fair to use Lewinsky as an example of what she thought about her co-star.

 “Looking back at the Lewinsky comment, I do regret saying that.
 That was truly a low blow and I should not have allowed my anger to stoop to that level.
 I REALLY wish I hadn’t said that.
 Monica is probably a nice woman and I should not have compared her to Gizelle,” Charrisse Jackson Jordan points out in her Bravo blog, hinting that she and Bryant are not friends these days.